matthewl/MarkcaseOld/README.md

-# Welcome to Commonmarks
+# Welcome to Markcase

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-## What is Commonmarks?
+## What is Markcase?

-Commonmarks is a self-hosted bookmarking web application written with Ruby on Rails.
-The idea behind Commonmarks isn't to compete with other bookmarking applications, but to provide a self-hosted alternative that let's you save and organise your bookmarks.
+Markcase is a self-hosted bookmarking web application written with Ruby on Rails.
+The idea behind Markcase isn't to compete with other bookmarking applications, but to provide a self-hosted alternative that let's you save and organise your bookmarks.

 ## What's coming up?